 Based on the state-space collapse result, we establish the following bounds on the weighted sum of the flow counts. \begin{theorem}[Bounds on Flow Counts] Consider a sequence of bandwidth sharing networks indexed by a parameter $\epsilon$ with $0<\epsilon<1$.
 The file sizes have exponential distributions.
 The arrival rate vector in the $\epsilon$-th system satisfies that $\bm{\lambda}^{(\epsilon)}=(1-\epsilon)\bm{\lambda}^{(0)}$ for some $\bm{\lambda}^{(0)}$ such that a set of $L_s$ links are critically loaded.
 Suppose that a weighted proportionally fair policy with weights $\weight_1,\dots,\weight_R$ is used.
 Let $\steady^{(\epsilon)}$ denote a random vector whose distribution is the stationary distribution of the flow count process $(\bm{N}^{(\epsilon)}(t)\colon t\ge 0)$.
 Then in the heavy-traffic regime where $\epsilon\to 0^+$,

 \end{theorem}

-\section{Proof Outlines of Theorems~\ref{THM-SSC-EXP} and \ref{THM-BOUNDS-EXP}---Steps in the Drift Method}
+\section{Proof outlines of Theorems~\ref{THM-SSC-EXP} and \ref{THM-BOUNDS-EXP}---Steps in the drift method.}

 In this section we present proof outlines of the main results for exponential file size distributions in Theorems~\ref{THM-SSC-EXP} and \ref{THM-BOUNDS-EXP}.
-The proof outlines illustrate the steps in the drift method.
+We intend to use the proof outlines as a tutorial for illustrating the steps in the drift method.
 The detailed proofs are given in Section~\ref{sec-proofs-main-exp}.

 Consider the flow count process $(\bm{N}^{(\epsilon)}(t)\colon t\ge 0)$.
 For any Lyapunov function $V\colon \mathbb{Z}_+^R\rightarrow \mathbb{R}_+$, the drift of $V(\cdot)$ at a state $\bm{n}$ is defined as